 The most common example of insurable interest is a spousal relationship.
-If one spouse died, the surviving spouse would likely have trouble continuing to maintain his/her same standard of living (paying the mortgage, raising children, etc.) on one income.
+If one spouse died, the surviving spouse would likely have trouble continuing to maintain his or her same standard of living (paying the mortgage, raising children, etc.) on one income.

-- Husband owning a life insurance policy on wife (and vice versa)
+- A husband can get life insurance on his wife or same-sex husband (and vice versa),

-- Business owning a life insurance policy on a key employee
+- A business owner can get life insurance on a key employee,

 What does it mean to be a policyowner of life insurance?

-Life insurance policy ownership means you have all the control and responsibility of the policy.
+Life insurance policy ownership means you have full responsibility and control of your policy.

 Being the owner of a life insurance policy means:

-- You are the one responsible for paying the policy premiums to make sure it stays inforce.
+- You are responsible for paying the policy premiums each month or annually.

-- You have the right to choose the beneficiaries and change them if necessary.
+- You choose the beneficiaries and change them, if necessary.

-- You have the right to determine how the beneficiaries receive the death benefit proceeds.
+- You determine how the beneficiaries receive the death benefit proceeds.

-- You have the option to borrow against or withdraw from policy cash values, if you own permanent insurance.
+- You can borrow against or withdraw from policy cash values, if you own permanent insurance.

-- You have the right to surrender or cancel the policy.
+- You can surrender or cancel your policy.

-- You have the responsibility of reviewing the policy occasionally to ensure it is still structured most beneficially for you and your beneficiaries.
+- You may review your policy occasionally to ensure it’s beneficial for you and your family.

-Here are four common life events in which it is recommended to review your life insurance policy:
+Below are four common life events when we recommend that you review your life insurance policy:

 - If you change jobs.